schontz/mobx-redux-perf/README.md

 I wanted to test some perf differences for redux and mobx.

 So far, I am testing updating long lists of data. mobx performs really well with no optimizations.
-Redux was very slow out the gate, and after some performance ops it is better, but not anywhere near mobx.
-Maybe someone with more redux knowledge can speed it up, but I'm linking the following:
+Redux was very slow out the gate, and after some targeted performance ops it is performs about the same.
+Maybe someone with more redux knowledge can speed it up, but I'm liking the following:

 1. mobx "just works" with great perf.
 2. You can write regular JavaScript with better modularization (though createSlice helps a lot).